-- 1. Highlight a site in the workspace. - 2.
-Right-click and select Quick Graph, or from the menu select Item>Quick Graph. - 3.
+1. Right-click a site in the workspace.

+- 2. Select Quick Graph, or from the menu select Item>Quick Graph. - 3.
 Flowlink will open a window to select the graph to be used as a template.
 Highlight the graph and click OK.
 Flowlink substitutes the new site data in the existing graph properties and then displays the graph.

-- When using existing graphs as quick graph templates, the site that is to be substituted is defined on the General Properties tab. - Graph templates can be imported into a database using the File>Import>Graphs and Tables menu command.
+- When using existing graphs as quick graph templates, the site that is to be substituted is defined on the General Properties tab. - Graph templates can be imported into a database using the File>Import menu command.

-New Graph or Table

-This opens a blank Graph window.
+New Graph or Table This opens a blank Graph window.
 To create a new graph:

-- 1. Click the New button, or select File>New (Ctrl-N) from the menu.
+- 1. Click the D New button, or select File>New (Ctrl-N) from the menu.
 Flowlink displays the New window. - 2.
 Select Graph or Table from the list and click OK.
 Flowlink opens a blank Graph window using the default graph properties. - Add data to the graph.
 This can be done by clicking and dragging a data set from the workspace onto the graph.
 Data may also be added to the graph from the Graph Properties window.

-DEFAULT Graph

-When you click the DEFAULT Graph button on the Site window, you can quickly display a graph of the site data, using the DEFAULT graph/table template.
+DEFAULT Graph When you click the DEFAULT Graph button on the Site window, you can quickly display a graph of the site data, using the DEFAULT graph/table template.
 A common use of this feature would be to quickly graph the site data before disconnecting, so you can view the data at a glance to check site conditions.
-This template is located in the Graphs and Tables folder.

-The Quick Graph with DEFAULT option also appears when you highlight and right-click on a site in the workspace.
+The Quick Graph with DEFAULT option also appears when you right-click on a site in the workspace.